 Since December 1, 2021, all passengers arriving in Portugal by air are required to present a negative test or a recovery certificate upon disembarkation.

-Passengers on domestic flights, children under 12 years of age and crews are exempt from the obligation of testing, either PCR or rapid.
+Passengers on domestic flights, children under 12 years of age and crews are exempt from the obligation of testing, PCR or rapid.

 At land borders, also since December 1, citizens of countries outside the European Union and EU countries considered to be at red or dark red risk need a negative test or a recovery certificate.

 Citizens from EU countries considered to be at low or moderate risk must have a vaccination, test or recovery certificate to enter Portugal.

 The GNR and the Foreigners and Borders Service carried out 15,022 random surveillance operations at land borders until January 10 to ensure tests for Covid-19, according to the MAI.

 Within the scope of these operations, 88,104 inspections were carried out on light and goods vehicles, motorcycles, trains, buses, which gave rise to 36 administrative offense notices for lack of a test or recovery certificate.